 The Dim Sum Field Guide is an extensive illustrated collection of dim sum, and A Little Tea Book discusses varieties of tea (not just Chinese) and tips on tea preparation.
 Fuchsia Dunlop has written on various regional Chinese cuisines.

-My favorites are cookbook-memoirs written with an Asian-American perspective, including SoCal-based The Boba Book, San Franciscans Mr. Jiu’s in Chinatown and The Mission Chinese Cookbook, Midwestern Chinese Soul Food, and New Yorkers Grace Young, Chinese Soul Food, The Nom Wah Cookbook, and Xi’an Famous Foods.
+My favorites are cookbook/recipe/memoirs written with an Asian-American perspective, including The Boba Book, First Generation, Mr. Jiu’s in Chinatown, The Mission Chinese Cookbook, Chinese Soul Food, books by Grace Young, The Nom Wah Cookbook, The Woks of Life Cookbook, My Shanghai, and Xi’an Famous Foods.